-The Athletic Training Education Program (ATEP) is a major within the Health and Physical Education department, leading to a Bachelor of Arts or Bachelor of Science in Athletic Training.
-The student will complete the North Central College general education requirements, the course requirements within ATEP, and the clinical education requirement.
+The Athletic Training Program (ATP) is a major within the Health and Physical Education department, leading to a Bachelor of Arts or Bachelor of Science in Athletic Training.
+The student will complete the North Central College general education requirements, the course requirements within ATP, and the clinical education requirement.

 - Completion of one year of attendance at North Central College with a minimum overall GPA of 2.5 or above (including transfer credits) and a 2.75 GPA or better in all HPE and athletic training courses.